SohumPanda/D3-Conway/README.md

 From forth_words_v5 onwards I have now split the words into chunks arranged chronologically on when pieces of new code and worddds were created and added to the newest version of forth_words.

-All words that have been written have been written, the general structure of them has come from discussion with my lab partner.
-Words with my name to them were specifically written by me when we split up the workload to do different tasks.
-And words with my lab partner's name were done so by him (Tanjim) on his part to work on.
+All words that have been written have been by me.
+The general structure of them has come from discussion with my lab partner.
+Words with my lab partner's name were done so by him (Tanjim) on his part to work on.